jwittbold/riskybank/README.md

 # RiskyBank - Springboard Data Engineering OOP Project

 RiskyBank is a simple mock ATM/Banking application run via the command line.
-The program takes members personal info and adds them to a PostgreSQL database.
+The program takes members personal info and adds it to a PostgreSQL database.
 Members can open accounts and make various transactions such as deposits, withdrawals, balance inquiries, as well as submit applications for financial products such as  loans and credit cards.
-Members, Account, and Products database tables are all linked via SQLAlchemy Object Relational Mapping (ORM).
+Member, Account, and Product database tables are all linked via SQLAlchemy Object Relational Mapping (ORM).

 ![RiskyBank Banner](/screenshots/riskybank_banner.png)